Fitbit Air Review: A $99 Whoop Alternative With A Catch

 Frequently Asked Questions

-The key questions are answered here if you’ve jumped to the end.
+The key questions are answered here.

 Does the Fitbit Air require a subscription?